Automated regression testing: what it is and how AI helps

-Automated regression testing allows you to verify that known bugs haven’t recurred in your software.
-It is an essential requirement for CI/CD and cuts the time needed for releases.
+Automated regression testing verifies that known bugs haven't recurred.
 Here, we see why it is so hard to get it right and show how Functionize helps.

 What is regression testing?